w3f/polkadot-wiki/docs/learn-transaction-fees.md

 - Burns: A transaction may burn funds internally based on its logic.
 For example, a transaction may burn funds from the sender if it creates new storage entries, thus increasing the state size.
 - Limits: Some limits are part of the protocol.
 For example, nominators can only nominate 16 validators.
-This limits the complexity of [Phragmen](learn-phragmen).
+This limits the complexity of [Phragmén](learn-phragmen).

 ## Advanced